Why Full face Helmets Are Bad For Snow Skiing

 Which one would you instead choose to have in case of an accident?
 None of the two, of course.
 However, things happen, and either one might happen.

 Crashing is common when skiing.
-Not all make out of it safe and sound, and the helmets are what determines the outcomes.
+Not all make it out of it safe and sound, and the helmets are what determine the outcomes.

 Here are three scenarios that impact full-face helmets.